(Updated 6 December 2022)

 - DISP-3 My software uses a PDS connecter (adaptor) – how do these requirements apply?

-A "dispensing system" under test is defined as the combination of the Dispensing software and the PDS adapter (if relevant).
+A "dispensing system" under test is defined as the combination of the Dispensing software, any PDS adaptor and any other products used to meet the conformance requirements (if relevant) (DISP-95).
 The Dispensing software developer is expected to coordinate the installation and testing of any additional software components that are required for their software to function as a "dispensing system".

 - DISP-6 What are user classes and which ones do the software need to support?